Programs for Youth

 Grades 9-12 “Catalyst for Change” Program

 By the completion of this program, students will be able to explain why consent is crucial to not only healthy sexuality but a healthy community.
-Moreover, they will understand how violence begets violence within their community.
+Moreover, they will understand how violence is about power and control and that violence begets violence within their community.
 Students will analyze how sexism contributes to community violence and brainstorm concrete ways to end sexism.
 Using this knowledge, students will plan a school event or group to combat common forms of violence.